Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

-On the other hand, if you’re developing a complete new software tool for a client, you’ve likely already invested hundreds of hours into the project.
+On the other hand, if you’re developing a completely new software tool for a client, you’ve likely already invested hundreds of hours into the project.
 Switching over will have a high cost for the client.
 If you were to increase prices for additional services, the client will be much less likely to leave.

-Keep this in mind when you decide prices for your agency services.
+Keep this in mind when you decide on prices for your agency services.
 If a service has a high lock-in and low elasticity, you can likely charge higher rates for it.

 However, if the service is commoditized, clients might not hesitate to switch over if you stretch the prices.